mgaman/PDUlib/README.md

 # Constructor
 <b>PDU()</b>
 <b>PDU(unsigned int)</b>
 The optional parameter is the size, in bytes, of the buffer used to encode/decode PDU's.
 Default is 100 bytes.
-To calculate the size suitable for your circumstances, see the [Buffer Size](*calculating-the-buffer-size) section below.
+To calculate the size suitable for your circumstances, see the [Buffer Size](#calculating-the-buffer-size) section below.
 For the sake of minimizing RAM usage, the same buffer is used for both incoming and outgoing messages.
 Do not try to do both simultaneously.
-You will have to play with *getOverflow* and different buffer sizes to find the number suitable for your circumstances.
+You will have to play with [getOverflow](#getoverflow) and different buffer sizes to find the optimal number for your application.
 If your code both sends and receives messages the buffer size must be the maximum of that needed for incoming/outgoing.
 # API
 ## decodePDU
 <b>bool decodePDU(const char *pdu)</b>